 - Briefly discuss the budget and how it will be used.

-- Ensure your email signature includes your contact information, such as email, mobile number, a website URL (if you have one) and you can also add links to your social media channels.
+- Ensure your email signature includes your contact information, such as email, mobile number, a website URL (if you have one), and you can also add links to your social media channels.

 Brief introduction and background knowledge

-Explain why you're submitting the proposal
+Explain why you're submitting the formal business proposal

 Establish your objectives and goals